ermongroup/generative_adversary/README.md

 ---

-We propose **Generative Adversarial Examples**, a new kind of adversarial examples to machine learning systems.
-Different from traditional adversarial examples that are crafted by adding norm-bounded perturbations to clean images, generative adversarial examples are _realistic images that are synthesized entirely from scratch_, and not restricted to small norm-balls.
+We propose **Unrestricted Adversarial Examples**, a new kind of adversarial examples to machine learning systems.
+Different from traditional adversarial examples that are crafted by adding norm-bounded perturbations to clean images, unrestricted adversarial examples are _realistic images that are synthesized entirely from scratch_, and not restricted to small norm-balls.
 This new attack demonstrates the danger of a stronger **threat model**, where traditional defense methods for perturbation-based adversarial examples fail.

 ## Datasets